ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 key: 6154f289da
 ```

-The video has explained simple analysis using parents' heights.
-Now replicate using the heights of sons.
-Recall that the data are in the file `heights`.
+The Galton data has already been read into a dataset called `heights`.
+These data include the heights of 928 adult children (child\_ht), together with an index of their parents' height (parent\_ht).
+The video explored the distribution of the parents' height; in this assignment, we investigate the distribution of the heights of the adult children.

 `@instructions`
 -  Define the variable
--  Calculate the mean and standard deviation
+-  Use the `R` function `mean` to calculate the mean and the function `sd` to calculate the standard deviation
--  Calculate the histogram
--  Determine a sequence.
-Then, graph a histogram with a normal curve superimposed
--  Determine the probability that a son's height is less than 72 inches
+-  Use the normal approximation and the `R` function `pnorm` determine the probability that a son's height is less than 72 inches

 `@hint`